ramandrosoa/Linear-Regression/autocorrelation.md

 $$

-Assume the stationarity process where the mean and variance of the error term are constant over time, then
+Assume the stationarity process where the mean and variance of the error term are constant over time, thus

 $$
 Var(\varepsilon_{i-1}) = Var(\varepsilon_i) = Var(\varepsilon_{i+1}) = ...